Vault Min-Max Guide

 Vault Basics: You pick one item weekly from up to 9 options.
 Item level scales with your highest completed content per category.
 Take a socket if nothing is useful.

-Week 1: Do M0s and delves to fish for tier pieces or strong Hero track trinkets.
+Week 1 (March 17): Raid + delves only.
+No M+ available.
+Clear Voidspire + Dreamrift and run delves to fish for tier pieces or strong Hero track trinkets.
+Your vault options will be limited to raid and delve slots only.
 There's about a 40-50% chance of having to take a socket here.

 Vault Holding Strategy